rooseveltframework/roosevelt/README.md

   - Default: *[Boolean]* `true`.
   - Note: Automatically disabled during development mode.

-- `htmlValidator`: Params to send to [html-validator](https://github.com/zrrrzzt/html-validator#usage):
+- `htmlValidator`: Parameters to send to [html-validator](https://github.com/zrrrzzt/html-validator#usage):

   - `enable`: *[Boolean]* Enables or disables the built-in HTML validator.

     - Note: The validator is only available in development mode.

   - `exceptions`: Sending a custom request header can disable the validator on a per request basis.
-The name of this request header and model value can be customized with this param.
+The name of this request header and model value can be customized with this parameter.

     - Default: *[Object]*